 - Attend an interview with a local Royal Navy or Armed Forces recruitment office.

-- Complete a three-day Potential Officers Course (POC), which takes place at the CTCRM in Devon including physical and mental tests, discussion sessions and an interview - the course is tough, physically and mentally, and will assess your leadership potential.
+- Complete a four-day Potential Officers Course (POC), which includes physical tests.
+The course is tough, physically and mentally, and will assess your leadership potential.

-- Attend the three-day Admiralty Interview Board (AIB) in Hampshire, if you get through the POC.
-This includes a wide range of tests and assessments as well as a further interview.
+- Attend the two-day Admiralty Interview Board (AIB) in Hampshire, if you get through the POC.
+This includes a competency based assessment.

 - Await the outcome from the Final Selection Board.